 However by using connected technology, social housing providers and the fire services can deliver an even higher level of protection by connecting remote alarm monitoring, IoT and predictive data analysis to potentially identify a fire risk before it becomes a 999 call.

 Data monitored in real-time is sent to a platform that alerts social landlords to the status of alarms in a property not only if they are triggered but also if they are in need of maintenance.

 Connection to the IoT enables social landlords to monitor important features such as the building’s age and condition as well as the wear and tear of electrical appliances.
 This information can be combined with critical data on individuals’ physical or mental status.
 If a person has dementia, is partially-sighted or uses a wheelchair, they will be slow to respond in the event of a fire and may struggle to escape from the property unaided.

-Through continuous analysis of the entire environment and by using predictive AI to identify trends and patterns, connected technology provides landlords with an accurate and up-to-date risk assessment delivered to one platform.
+Through continuous analysis of the entire environment and by using predictive AI such as Predict® technology to identify trends and patterns, connected technology provides landlords with an accurate and up-to-date risk assessment delivered to one platform.

 Using connected technology, a person-centred approach can be applied to fire safety procedures and systems.
 Adopting this approach means targeted safeguards can be implemented, managed and maintained according to a vulnerable resident’s individual needs, helping to support many of the requirements set out in the charter for social housing residents whitepaper.

 Discover more about connected technologies and the advantages they could bring to you and your residents, get in touch with our expert team.